nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

     still has the upper hand here as goroutines can make use of full multiprocessor parallelism, where Python's basic `async/await` is still stuck on one processor, so mainly useful for I/O bound tasks.

+At a high level, my experience with Go (from both writing `diffimg-go` and my professional work) is that it's a more "serious business" programming language than Python is.
+Due to the fact that the language is small and there aren't many ways to write the same thing, code ends up looking more uniform throughout a codebase.
+Combine this with the static type system, and it really does make for a language that can comfortably scale to a huge codebase, and developers coming from a variety of other languages can quickly begin contributing idiomatic and understandable code.
+If I had to say what Go would be able to replace, it'd probably be Java, not Python.

+However, because its ability to abstract is fairly limited, it's as _fun_ a language as Python is.
+In Python, there's several ways to do anything, and it won't complain if you want to do something that may be ill advised.
+Since the language has more features and is dynamically typed, writing code is also much faster.
+Because of this, Python may be the ultimate prototype languages, but it's also been proven to scale to support enormous applications such as Dropbox.